Magehawks/PHP-MySql-Nginx-Docker/README.md

 # PHP-MySql-Nginx-Docker
-Development Platfrom with a working configuration PHP,MySql-Nginx-Docker
+Development Plattform with a working configuration for PHP-MySql-Nginx-Docker